IRS Forms

 Timing and process

 Make the election on a timely filed original return, including extensions.
-If you miss it, file an amended return within the permitted window.
+If you miss it, you can still elect on an amended return filed within 6 months of the original due date (excluding extensions) by writing "Filed pursuant to section 301.9100-2" on the amended return.
+After that 6-month window, the only path is discretionary §301.9100-3 relief, which requires a private letter ruling.
 Once made for that year, the election is binding unless you obtain IRS consent to revoke it.
 When both qualified dividends and long‑term gains are present, follow the ordering rules in your software or the instructions so the right category is applied first.

 Reporting on Schedule A and the standard vs itemized decision